Viaduct Bascule Bridge

 Viaduct Bascule Bridge maintenance in progress

-Essential maintenance is underway on the Viaduct Bascule Bridge’s upper structure to ensure its ongoing reliable and safe operation.
+Essential maintenance is being undertaken on the Viaduct Bascule Bridge’s upper structure to ensure its ongoing reliable and safe operation.
 This work includes removing the existing protective coating, addressing corrosion and applying a new protective membrane.
+It will take place from March to June 2025.